Clive Barker’s Hellraiser Omnibus Vol 1, Comic Book Review

 Clive Barker’s Hellraiser Omnibus is 500 pages of some of the best art I’ve seen all year, it really brings the feel of the movies to a book.
+Huge apologies for the quality of the pics shown here though, they were taken before I knew better and I have since lost access to the source material for this update.

 But the movies, and this book, are kind of slow, kind of bogged down with a philosophy that isn’t fleshed out enough, and try to make the conflicts too large when a personal existential crisis is good enough for most of us.